ONSdigital/dp-logging/src/main/java/com/github/onsdigital/logging/v2/README.md

         // Initialise the logger
         DPLogger.init(LoggerFactory.getLogger("com.test.app"), new JacksonEventSerialiser());

-        // Set up a pre handler filer which adds a traceID to the request and log sa reuest has been receieved. before((req, resp) -> {
+        // Set up a pre handler filter before((req, resp) -> {
-            // capture the trace_id so it can be automatically added to any logEvents on this thread LogEventUtil.setTraceID(req.raw());
+            // capture the trace_id so it can be automatically added to any logEvents created on this thread LogEventUtil.setTraceID(req.raw());
             // log an event.
             logInfo().beginHTTP(req.raw()).log("request received");